henrythasler/MotionCal/README.md

 # MotionCal

-This is a fork of [PaulStoffregen's MotionCal](https://github.com/PaulStoffregen/MotionCal) with fixes to compile on ubuntu 20.04.
+This is a fork of [PaulStoffregen's MotionCal](https://github.com/PaulStoffregen/MotionCal) with fixes to compile on Ubuntu 20.04.

+## :warning: Important Note

+For stability reasons, the baudrate was set to 57600.
+Make sure the sensor-board uses the same speed.

 ## Prerequisites